esheldon/nsim/config/README.md

             - ARGHHH turns out emcee will start it's own random number generator so this did nothing
         - run-dg05r04
-            - same as 03 but running on phenix only
+            - same as 03 but new seeding actually in place now

 older stuff
 -----------